Fed tells JPMorgan, Goldman to improve capital plans

 JPMorgan said that the Fed had approved its plan to buy back $6 billion of stock over the next 12 months, subject to addressing the weaknesses found in the firm’s capital planning process.
 JPMorgan will raise its quarterly dividend in the second quarter to 38 cents a share from 30 cents, it said.

-The company said it lowered its submission after the Fed concluded that under its initial plan, American Express’s capital level would have dropped below the minimum requirement for at least one quarter during the hypothetical nine-quarter “stressed” period.
+The company had to lower its submission after the Fed concluded that under its initial plan, American Express’s capital level would have dropped below the minimum requirement for at least one quarter during the hypothetical nine-quarter “stressed” period.

-This year was the first time the Fed gave banks a second shot at capital distributions, giving them 48 hours after the initial results were announced last week to submit a new plan.
+The Fed this year gave banks 48 hours to resubmit their plans if it appeared the initial proposal would not be approved, the first time banks got a second shot at capital distributions.

 Ally Financial and BB&T will not be able to move forward with proposed capital distributions.

-Note: (This story was fixed to make clear that Ally has withdrawn a requested capital action in paragraph 30 ; to clarify that Ally has a mortgage unit in bankruptcy proceedings, not Ally itself, in paragraph 31 )